oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 # 4 Profiles

 CSAF documents do not have many required fields as they can be used for different purposes.
 To ensure a common understanding of which fields are required in a given use case the standard defines profiles.
 Each subsection describes such a profile by describing necessary content for that specific use case and providing insights into its purpose.
 The value of `/document/category` is used to identify a CSAF document's profile.
+The following rules apply:

+1. Each CSAF document MUST conform the **CSAF Base** profile.
+2. Each profile extends the base profile **CSAF Base** - directly or indirect through another profile from the standard - by making additional fields from the standard mandatory.
+A profile can always add, but never subtract nor overwrite requirements defined in the profile it extends.
-Each profile extends the generic profile **Generic CSAF** making additional fields from the standard mandatory.
-Any other optional field from the standard can also be added to a CSAF document which conforms with a profile without breaking conformance with the profile.
+3. Any optional field from the standard can also be added to a CSAF document which conforms with a profile without breaking conformance with the profile.
 One and only exempt is when the profile requires not to have a certain set of fields.
+4. Values of `/document/category` starting with `csaf_` are reserved for existing, upcoming and future profiles defined in the standard.
+5. Values of `/document/category` that do not match any of the values defined in section 4 of this standard SHALL be validated against the **CSAF Base** profile.
+6. Local or private profiles MAY exist and tools MAY choose to support them.
+7. If an official profile and a private profile exists, tools SHALL validate against the first one.

 ## 4.1 Profile 1: Generic CSAF